luigicaputi/luigicaputi.github.io/_pages/about.md

 <p class=naka><b>Previous positions:</b></p>
 <b>January 2024 - now</b> PostDoc at the <a href="https://matematica.unibo.it/it/dipartimento"> Department of Mathematics </a> of the University of Bologna.
 <br>
-<b>January 2023 - December 2023</b> PostDoc at the <a href="https://www.dipmatematica.unito.it/do/home.pl/Home"> Department of Mathematics </a> of the <a href="https://www.unito.it/"> University of Torino </a>.
+<b>January 2023 - December 2023</b> PostDoc at the <a href="https://www.dipmatematica.unito.it/do/home.pl/Home"> Department of Mathematics </a> of the University of Torino.
 <br>
 <b>September 2022 - December 2022</b> PostDoc with the <a href="http://www.avcr.cz/cs/"> Czech Academy of Sciences</a> in Prague.
 <br>
-<b>November 2020 - August 2022</b> Research Fellow with the <a href="https://www.abdn.ac.uk/ncs/departments/mathematics/ntg-1156.php"> Aberdeen Neuro-Topology Research Group</a>.
+<b>November 2020 - August 2022</b> Research Fellow with the <a href="https://www.abdn.ac.uk/ncs/departments/mathematics/"> Department of Mathematics</a> of the University of Aberdeen.
 <br>
 <b>November 2019 - October 2020</b> PostDoc with the <a href="http://www.avcr.cz/cs/"> Czech Academy of Sciences</a> in Prague.
 <br>